-Pages and Posts in WordPress not only include content but also information and settings about the post or page itself.
+In addition to content, Posts and Pages in WordPress include information and settings about the pages or posts themselves.

-- Slug (i.e. the words make up the post/page URL)
+- Slug (i.e. the words in the page or post URL)

 - Page/Post Author

 - Post Tags and Categories

 Quick Edit is an inline editor that lets you modify a number of Page and Post settings without having to open and edit the page or post itself.

 This step-by-step tutorial explains how to use the WordPress Quick Edit to edit various elements of Posts and Pages.

 We have written tutorials about how to edit and delete posts and pages in WordPress here:

 How To Use The WordPress Quick Edit Function

 Follow the tutorials below to learn how to use quick edit to edit your pages and posts.